Hemorrhoid treatment

 Complications from hemorrhoids are rare, but can include:

-• Anemia: From chronic blood loss.
+• Anemia: A drop in healthy blood cells due to chronic blood loss.

 • Skin tags: Skin that remains after a blood clot inside a hemorrhoid is reabsorbed.